oustaman/l5-awdd-block-template/README.md

 ## Submission point marksheets

-These are the marksheets we will use to create our feedback to the group - use them as a way of preparing for each submission point: have you covered everything we will be assessing?
+These are the marksheets we will use to create our feedback to the group - use them to prepare for each submission point: have you covered everything we will be assessing?
 What sort of mark do you think your work deserves?

 - [SP 1 Marksheet](marksheets/sp1-marksheet.docx) - User and Competitor research
 - [SP 2 Marksheet](marksheets/sp2-marksheet.docx) - IA and Content Strategy